The Department of Health is calling on software developers to create apps for use by the NHS.

 Iomega’s StorCenter px12-350r SMB multiprotocol storage has SSD support, as well as EMC’s Avamar data deduplication.

 Vblock channel sales should get a boost from move to streamline coverage, VCE execs said.

 Virtualisation demands are becoming more complex as customers look to replicate some of the multi-tasking they enjoy in the physical world in their virtual environments.
-The result is a change in the functionality being offered by those servicing that market with backup and recovery being one area

 To boost the percentage of women in IT security careers, (ISC)2 has instituted two new scholarships, each totalling up to $40,000 per year.